YotpoLtd/metorikku/examples/README.md

 * A set of variables if needed to be used inside our SQL queries
 * A set of expected results

-You can run MetoriikuTester as a stand alone application or a spark application
+You can run MetorikkuTester as a stand alone application or a spark application